Galapagos & Amazon

 Before breakfast, a thirty minute walk from Refugio Amazonas leads to the 25 meter canopy tower.
 A bannistered staircase running through the middle, provides safe access to the platforms above.
 The tower has been built upon high ground, therefore increasing your horizon of the continuous primary forest, extending out towards the Tambopata National Reserve.
 From here views of mixed species canopy flocks as well as toucans, macaws and raptors are likely.
 After breakfast a few minutes hike from the lodge is a beautiful old growth patch of brazil nut forest that has been harvested for decades (if not centuries), where the precarious remains of a camp used two months a year by brazil nut gatherers, can still be experienced.
 We will be demonstrating the whole process of the rain forest's only sustainably harvested product from collection through transportation to drying.
 A four and half hour journey by boat from Refugio Amazonas, in the pristine heart of the reserve, lies the Tambopata Research Centre.
 One and half hours into our boat journey, (as we cross the confluence with the Malinowski River), we will leave the final traces of human habitation behind.
 Within the 700,000 hectare uninhabited nucleus of the reserve, sightings of capybara, caiman, geese, macaws and other large species will become more frequent.
 A 3-5 km hike will lead us to overlook commanding magnificent views of the Tambopata, winding its way into the lowlands.
 The forest on this trail, re-generating on old bamboo forest, is good for Howler Monkey and Dusky Titi Monkey.
 After dinner attend a lecture providing a in depth look at the biology of macaws, their feeding habits, the theories for clay lick use, their breeding and feeding ecology, population fluctuations and the threats to their conservation.

-Rooms are small and hold two beds.
-The walls dividing each room are built using cane, and extend from the floor to about 2.5 meters in height, making each room private.
 The side that looks out to the forest does not have a wall or screening of any kind; acting as a large window facing the forest.
 The reason we have been able to incorporate this "luxurious" design into our lodge is because mosquitoes are not really a problem around the lodge clearing and the open section allows for an intimate contact with the rain forest.
-Doors are replaced with drapes.
-Rooms are not soundproof.
-Each room has beds, mosquito nets, bedside tables and a rack of clothes hangers.
-Bathroom are shared, and have no hot water.
+Rooms have own bathroom with hot water.
 The research quarters is a two story building usually full of scientists and their assistants from the macaw project.

 Days 13 -14 Wed- Thurs Tambopata Research Centre (B,L,D)